simonmichael/hledger/MANUAL.markdown

 #### Add-on commands

 The following extra commands will be available if they have been [installed](#installing).
+Add-ons may differ from hledger core in their level of support and maturity and may not be available on all platforms;
-Note, currently you must invoke them like, eg, `$ hledger-web ...` - not `$ hledger web ...`.
-The hledger-NAME executables support the usual hledger options, and possible specific options of their own.
-Add-ons may have varying levels of support and maturity and may not be available on all platforms - if available, they are provided on the download page.
+if available, they are provided on the download page.
+Note currently you must invoke add-on commands like, eg: `$ hledger-web ...`, not `$ hledger web ...`.
+The hledger-NAME executables support the usual hledger options, and any specific options of their own.

 ##### chart